asika32764/math/README.md

 **When a breaking change is introduced, a new `0.x` version cycle is always started.**

-It is therefore safe to lock your project to a given release cycle, such as `0.5.*`.
+It is therefore safe to lock your project to a given release cycle, such as `0.7.*`.

-If you want to use the latest version, and receive any non-breaking update, use `~0.5.2`.

 If you need to upgrade to a newer release cycle, check the [release history](https://github.com/brick/math/releases) for a list of changes introduced by each further `0.x.0` version.